jurassicplayer/PlaiCDN/README.md

 The executable was created with the command `pyinstaller --onefile PlaiCDN.py`

-This project was forked from [CDNto3DS](https://github.com/Relys/3DS_Multi_Decryptor/blob/master/to3DS/CDNto3DS/CDNto3DS.py) and includes expanded features and capabilities, including use on non windows platforms thanks to its reliance on PyCrypto instead of aescbc.
+This project is a replacement for [CDNto3DS](https://github.com/Relys/3DS_Multi_Decryptor/blob/master/to3DS/CDNto3DS/CDNto3DS.py) and includes expanded features and capabilities, including use on non windows platforms thanks to its reliance on PyCrypto instead of aescbc.